Driving Unterm from outside

 })

-// 2. wait for the inner agent to be ready (look for prompt marker)
+// 2. wait for the inner agent's prompt marker to appear (or time out).

 }